My husband had to go on a business trip.

 And hello, brown sugar snickerdoodle?
 YESSSSSS.

-Line and grease a jelly roll pan and plop the batter in the pan…
+- Line and grease a jelly roll pan and spread the batter in the pan.
+It will be sticky, so do your best!

-Melt some white chocolate chips with a little heavy cream…
+- Melt some white chocolate chips with heavy cream.

-Loosen your cookie from the pan by running a knife around the edges…
+- Loosen your cookie from the pan by running a knife around the edges.
+And invert it onto a large cutting board.

 - 1 tsp cinnamon